The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 They are the second most common housing type in the Singapore property market.
 Developed and sold by private developers, investors can either choose to buy a new launch (Building Under Construction) or a completed resale condominium.

-Private condominiums offer a higher standard of living and are popular among those looking for a more exclusive place to stay.
+As private condominiums offer a higher standard of living, they are popular among those looking for a more exclusive place to stay.
 Unsurprisingly, they cost more than HDB flats and executive condominiums.

-However, they come with a higher maintenance cost compared to HDB flats, which include maintenance fees and sinking funds.
+However, they come with a higher maintenance cost compared to HDB flats.
+These include maintenance fees and sinking funds that go towards the upkeep of the estate.

 Buyers of condominiums will enjoy exclusive rights within the interior space of their own units.
 However, the land on which the entire development is built will be owned collectively according to their share values.